- Acne is caused when your pores become clogged.

 Girls who use Accutane®:

-- Should NOT HAVE sexual intercourse or use two methods of birth control (if sexually active), including 1 month before starting Accutane®, during treatment, and 1 month after treatment has stopped.
+- Should NOT HAVE sexual intercourse or SHOULD USE two methods of birth control (if sexually active), including 1 month before starting Accutane®, during treatment, and 1 month after treatment has stopped.
 Taking Accutane® during pregnancy causes birth defects.

-- Should AVOID THE SUN as much as possible and use 30 SPF sunscreen or higher, because of the risk of severe sunburn.
+- Should AVOID THE SUN AND TANNING BEDS.
+Use 30 SPF sunscreen or higher because of the risk of severe sunburn.
 That includes tanning beds/booths too!
 Accutane® and other acne medicine can make your skin burn faster.
 Sunburns can also make your acne get worse.

 - Should be MONITORED BY THEIR DOCTOR including regular check-ups!